 How is the course delivered and assessed?

-Modules studied are assessed by a combination of methods including: in-class assessments, time controlled assessment, coursework, projects, presentations and written tests.
+Modules studied are assessed by a combination of methods including coursework, projects and presentations.

 Future career and study opportunities

 When you complete the course, you may eligible to progress to study a full degree in civil engineering, employment within the civil engineering industry and professional status.

 This qualification can be used for progression towards chartered status and advancement to higher levels within the civil engineering industry.